urakubo/UNI-EM/README.md

    	- https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0
 	- https://www.dropbox.com/s/6nvu8o6she6rx9v/ISBI_Dojo.zip?dl=0

-3. Please click the link "main.exe" in Dojo_StandaloneX.XX to launch the control panel.
+3. Please click the link "main.exe" in [UNI-EM] to launch the control panel.

 4. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
 Dojo will be launched as a web application.